anir-tubi/tubi-roku/README.md

 * `$ gulp install` - build a zip and side load it to a device (as set by your ROKU_DEV_TARGET)
 * `$ gulp stage` - build a zip using the "staging" config and upload starter components, and remote components to the staging CDN.
+* `$ gulp addMissingImages` - updates new_images_since file with images that need to be included in the remote component library.
 * `$ gulp bumpQA` - bumps the revision number.
 This is used during the QA process.
 As changes are made and new QA builds are created, the revision number is used to distinguish between builds.
 * `$ gulp release` - bump the build number, build starter and remote components .pkgs using the "production" config.
 This command will also make PRs to the CDN repo and this project-total-recall repo on Github.